 Marijuana has been illegal for 78 years now.
 Currently, four states and Washington D.C. have recreational marijuana laws in place.
 According to a report in USA Today in 1969, only 12 percent of Americans were in favor of the weed’s legalization.
 Whereas today, recreational legalization of weed is much more favorable among Americans.

-Research was done by 24/7 Wall Street to predict which states are likely to be next to legalize recreational marijuana.
+The research was completed by 24/7 Wall Street to predict which states are likely to be next to legalize recreational marijuana.
 They looked at the laws in Alaska, Washington, Oregon, and Colorado prior to their legalization laws being put into place.
 It was determined that each of the states had reduced or decriminalized pot usage.

 The next step was to look at other states who have similar changes in place.
 Based on the formula used by 24/7 Wall Street, there could be 11 more states which legalize recreational use of marijuana.
 The baby boomers are in the midst of many marijuana culture changes.